-Exception - A type of coverage decision that, if approved, allows you to get a drug that is not on your plan sponsor's formulary (a formulary exception), or get a non-preferred drug at a lower cost-sharing level (a tiering exception).
-You may also request an exception if your plan sponsor requires you to try another drug before receiving the drug you are requesting, or the plan limits the quantity or dosage of the drug you are requesting (a formulary exception).
+Exception - A type of coverage decision that, if approved, allows you to get a drug that is not on our formulary (a formulary exception), or get a non-preferred drug at a lower cost-sharing level (a tiering exception).
+You may also request an exception if our plan requires you to try another drug before receiving the drug you are requesting, or if our plan limits the quantity or dosage of the drug you are requesting (a formulary exception).

-Extra Help - A Medicare program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.
+"Extra Help" - A Medicare or a State program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.

 Generic Drug - A prescription drug that is approved by the Food and Drug Administration (FDA) as having the same active ingredient(s) as the brand name drug.
-Generally, a "generic" drug works the same as a brand name drug and usually costs less.
+Generally, a generic drug works the same as a brand name drug and usually costs less.

-Grievance - A type of complaint you make about us or one of our network providers or pharmacies, including a complaint concerning the quality of your care.
-This type of complaint does not involve coverage or payment disputes.
+Grievance - A type of complaint you make about our plan, providers, or pharmacies, including a complaint concerning the quality of your care.
+This does not involve coverage or payment disputes.

-Home Health Aide - A home health aide provides services that don't need the skills of a licensed nurse or therapist, such as help with personal care (e.g., bathing, using the toilet, dressing, or carrying out the prescribed exercises).
-Home health aides do not have a nursing license or provide therapy.
+Home Health Aide - A person who provides services that do not need the skills of a licensed nurse or therapist, such as help with personal care (e.g., bathing, using the toilet, dressing, or carrying out the prescribed exercises).

-Hospice - A member who has 6 months or less to live has the right to elect hospice.
+Hospice - A benefit that provides special treatment for a member who has been medically certified as terminally ill, meaning having a life expectancy of 6 months or less.
 We, your plan, must provide you with a list of hospices in your geographic area.
 If you elect hospice and continue to pay premiums you are still a member of our plan.
 You can still obtain all medically necessary services as well as the supplemental benefits we offer.
-The hospice will provide special treatment for your state.

 Hospital Inpatient Stay - A hospital stay when you have been formally admitted to the hospital for skilled medical services.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+Even if you stay in the hospital overnight, you might still be considered an outpatient.

-Income Related Monthly Adjustment Amount (IRMAA) - If your modified adjusted gross income as reported on you IRS tax return from 2 years ago is above a certain amount, you'll have to pay the standard premium amount and an Income Related Monthly Adjustment Amount, also known as IRMMA.
-IRMMA is an extra charge added to your premium.
+Income Related Monthly Adjustment Amount (IRMAA) - If your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you'll pay the standard premium amount and an Income Related Monthly Adjustment Amount, also known as IRMAA.
+IRMAA is an extra charge added to your premium.
 Less than 5% of people with Medicare are affected, so most people will not pay a higher premium.